Pierre-Louis Gautrot

-Pierre-Louis Gautrot (1 March 1812, Auteuil, Paris – 18 November 1882, Paris) was a French inventor and manufacturer of brass and woodwind instruments.
+Pierre-Louis Gautrot (/fr/; 1 March 1812, Auteuil, Paris – 18 November 1882, Paris) was a French inventor and manufacturer of brass and woodwind instruments.

 Biography

 Pierre-Louis Gautrot was born on 1 March 1812 in Auteuil, Paris and began making musical instruments at a young age, in his home in 1827.
 In the same year, his future brother-in-law Jean Auguste Guichard (1804–1884) began producing musical instruments with industrial production line processes and 210 workers.
 Gautrot started working with Guichard, developing the company's international business activities.
 Guichard's company won a gold medal at the French Industrial Exposition of 1844 for their hand horn and cornet.

 Guichard retired from the company in 1845 and sold it to Gautrot.
 It produced more than 200 models in 1850, and had branches in London, Madrid, Naples and New York.

 He started selling cheaper instruments to increase his market.
 In 1845, a long legal battle began with instrument maker Adolphe Sax, who sued Gautrot for copying his patented instrument designs.
 The case ended in 1867 with Gautrot's conviction to pay 500,000 francs of damages to Sax.

 In 1851, his musical instrument factory was established at 60 rue Saint-Louis in Paris.
 In 1855, to expand, he bought land and a factory at Château-Thierry, where most of his musical instruments were to be manufactured.
 In 1857, he bought the flute manufacturer Jean-Louis Tulou, and built a second instrument factory in Château-Thierry.
 He modernised the company's use of steam-powered machinery.